“The Histories” by Herodotus

 Whenever the king of the Scythians falls ill, he sends for three of the most distinguished soothsayers, and they perform prophecies in the first way that I described.
 What they generally report is that some person has sworn falsely by the royal hearth, and they accuse one of the townspeople by name.
 In fact, it is the Scythian custom that when someone wants to swear the most solemn kind of oath, he most often does so by the royal hearth.
 The man named by these prophets is immediately apprehended and brought to the soothsayers, who charge that their prophecy has revealed him to be a perjurer on the royal hearth and thus to be the cause of the king’s present pain.
 When the accused man protest vehemently and denies the charge, the king responds by sending for twice as many soothsayers.
 If they, too, condemn the man as a perjurer through their prophecies, the man is immediately beheaded, and the first three prophets divide up his possessions by lot.
 But if they recently summoned soothsayers in addition to the other three absolve him of the charge, then other soothsayers come, and again more besides.
 If the majority of all these acquit the man, it is decreed that the first three prophets themselves must die.
 (4.68)

 The tradition implies skepticism of the soothsayers’ ability and motives.
-This description is an example of superstition leading to injustice.
+This description is an example of superstition leading to injustice, although in this situation, the soothsayers take the role of judges.

-Here is an incredible story about the supposed development of the believe in immortality:
+Here is an incredible story about the supposed development of the belief in immortality:

-I myself do not believe this story about him and the underground chamber, although I don’t discount it completely I do think, however, that this Salmoxis lived many ears before Pythagoras.
+I myself do not believe this story about him and the underground chamber, although I don’t discount it completely.
+I do think, however, that this Salmoxis lived many years before Pythagoras.
 But whether Salmoxis was born a human being or exists as some sort of native divinity among the Getai, let us bid him farewell.
-At any rate, that is how the Getai were subdued by the Persians, and they were no following along with the rest of the army.
+At any rate, that is how the Getai were subdued by the Persians, and they were now following along with the rest of the army.
 (4.94–96)

-Herodotus’, following a Greek sort of reasoning, compares Scythia to a square:
+Herodotus’, following a Greek sort of “geographic reasoning”, compares Scythia to a square (although it is not at all square like):

 And so the shape of Scythia is square: two of its sides reach down to the sea, and these and its coastal and inland margins make it equal on all sides.